 Citrine is a variety of transparent to translucent quartz that ranges in color from a light yellow through orange to amber brown.
 Yellow and golden citrine is especially popular.
 These stones were produced from material found in Brazil.
 Most citrine quartz is produced by heat-treating Amethyst.
 Shop for Citrine Quartz

-Quartz is one of the most abundant minerals in Earth's crust but clear specimens with very little color and nearly free from inclusions are seldom found.
+Quartz is one of the most abundant minerals in Earth's crust, but clear specimens with very little color that are nearly free from inclusions are seldom found.
 They are known as "clear quartz" or "rock crystal".
 They capture the light and have a "bright" appearance.
 Shop for Clear Quartz

 Moonstone is the name used for stones of orthoclase feldspar with a soft pearly luster, sometimes with adularescence.
 It occurs in a variety of colors which include: white, cream, pink, brown and gray.
 These colored moonstones were produced from material found in India.
 Shop for Colored Moonstone

 to change their color.
-The heat treatment produces fractures in the stone that facilitate the penetration of dyes.
-Crackle Quartz is sometimes found in our Souvenir Mix
+The heating and subsequent cold-water quenching produces fractures in the stone that facilitate the penetration of dyes.

 Crazy Lace Agate